Rowlando13/plain-text-notes/docs/source/general/plain_text_notes.rst

 *  File type: utf-8 encoded plain text
 *  Writing style: Prefer phrases to complete sentence.
 Maximum clarity with minimum text.
-*  File name: <topic> <subtopic> .txt , eg "Python 3 datetime.txt".
+*  File name: <topic> <subtopic> .txt , eg "Python3 datetime.txt".
 The subtopic is optional.
 *  Symbol substitution:

       *  substitution start and stop symbol: ``<`` ``>``
       *  The command ``git status`` would be written as is since you just type it in.
 The command ``git remote add url`` would be written as git remote add <url.com>, since you have to replace <url.com> with an actual url.
       *  The default substitution start and stop symbols may not be suitable for all conditions and can be set on a per document basis.
-      *  The text between < and > may hint at how the text is formatted it , eg git config --global user.email <you@gmail.com>.
+      *  The text between < and > may hint at how the text is formatted in it , eg git config --global user.email <you@gmail.com>.

 *  There are only 3 division levels available in a document.